-This Hamiltonian describes a unitary time evolution, where a single neutrino is emitted and reabsorbed by the atoms, leading to Rabi oscillation in the bright mode population $n_0(t)=\cos^2(g\sqrt{N}t)$.
+This Hamiltonian describes a unitary time evolution, where a single neutrino is emitted and reabsorbed by the atoms, leading to Rabi oscillations in the bright mode population $n_0(t)=\cos^2(g\sqrt{N}t)$.

 Note that the Heisenberg equations of motion for fermionic emission differ by a minus sign compared to the case of bosons~\cite{Kherun_PhysRevLett.96.110401}.
-As a result, the undamped solutions for bosons are initially exponential cosh and sinh functions instead of sinusoidal Rabi oscillations for the fermionic case.
+As a result, at early time, or with the undepleted source approximation, one obtains exponential cosh and sinh functions for the bosonic case instead of sinusoidal Rabi oscillations for the fermionic case~\cite{Kherun_PhysRevLett.96.110401}.